qtnc/miditext/readme.md

 - `d4&f#4&a4` is a D major chord

 ## Short commands
-Short commands: optional octave + single command letter + optional alteration + optional value/duration
+Short commands: optional octave + single command letter + optional alteration + optional value or duration

 Short commands include notes (with letters A-G a-g), but also several other common command that are frequently used.
 The syntax is quite lenient: length, octave and alteration are always recognized, even with commands where they don't make sense.